-112 Heller, 554 U.S. at 626-27.
+123 Heller, 554 U.S. at 626-27.

-113 Nat'l Rifle Ass'n v.
+124 Nat'l Rifle Ass'n v.
 Bureau of Alcohol, Tobacco, Firearms, and Explosives, 700 F.3d 185 (5th Cir.
 2012); see also L.S. v.
 State, 120 So.
 3d 55 (Fla.
 Dist.
 Ct.
 App.
 2013).

-114 Silvester v.
+125 Silvester v.
 Harris, 843 F.3d 816 (9th Cir.
-2016), petition for cert. filed, No. 17-342 (U.S. Sep.
-1, 2017).
+2016).
 Note that the court's rationale did not rest on the Heller presumption of lawfulness for conditions on the commercial sale of arms, but rather a determination that even assuming the presumption did not apply, waiting periods would satisfy intermediate scrutiny.
 See id. at 828 (noting that waiting periods serve an important function even for people who already own firearms, because "[a]n individual who already owns a hunting rifle, for example, may want to purchase a larger capacity weapon that will do more damage when fired into a crowd.
 A 10-day cooling-off period would serve to discourage such conduct and would impose no serious burden on the core Second Amendment right of defense of the home identified in Heller").
 However, one judge would have relied solely on the Heller presumption to uphold the waiting period law.
 Id. at 829 (Thomas, J., concurring).

-115 Draper v.
+126 Peña v.
+Lindley, No. 15-15449, 2018 U.S. App.
+LEXIS 21565 (9th Cir.
+Aug.
+3, 2018) (upholding Second Amendment challenge to provisions of California's Unsafe Handgun Act, rejecting claim that purchasers "have a constitutional right to purchase a particular handgun"); Draper v.
 Healey, 98 F. Supp.
 3d 77 (D. Mass.
 2015) (upholding law requiring that handguns sold in Massachusetts contain a load indicator or magazine disconnect), aff'd on other grounds by Draper v.
 Healey, 827 F.3d 1 (1st Cir.
-2016); Peña v.
-Lindley, 2015 U.S. Dist.
-LEXIS 23575 (E.D.
-Cal.
-Feb.
-27, 2015) (upholding all aspects of California's Unsafe Handgun Act), appeal docketed, No. 15-15449 (9th Cir.
-Mar.
-11, 2015).
-116 Teixeira v.
+2016).

+127 Teixeira v.
 Cty. of Alameda, 873 F.3d 670 (9th Cir.
-2017) (en banc) (upholding gun dealer zoning ordinance that required dealers to be located at least 500 feet from residentially zoned districts, schools and day-care centers, other firearm retailers, and liquor stores); Second
+2017) (en banc) (upholding gun dealer zoning ordinance that required dealers to be located at least 500 feet from residentially zoned districts, schools and day-care centers, other firearm retailers, and liquor stores); Second Amendment Arms v.
+City of Chicago, 135 F. Supp.
+3d 743, 754 (N.D.
+III.
+2015) ("Requiring an individual to drive to one part of a city as opposed to another in order to purchase a firearm does not, on its face, burden the core right to possess a firearm for protection").

-- Imposing a fee on all firearm sales conducted with a state;117 and - Requiring a license to engage in firearms dealing.118
+- Giving municipal zoning boards the authority to deny permits to build gun ranges;128 - Imposing a fee on all firearm sales conducted with a state; 129 - Requiring out-of-state handgun purchases to be processed by an in-state dealer;130 and - Requiring a license to engage in firearms dealing.131

 One federal circuit court, sitting en banc, has upheld a regulation of the commercial sale of arms-a gun dealer zoning law-on the grounds that the historical prevalence of laws regulating gun sales demonstrates that gun sellers do not have Second Amendment rights independent of their customers.
 In Teixeira v.
 County of Alameda, the Ninth Circuit rejected a Second Amendment challenge brought by plaintiffs seeking to open a gun store in a location that was off-limits under the county's zoning ordinance.
-The court reviewed historical sources and held that the prospective sellers did not have a viable Second Amendment claim because they were unable to allege that the county's ordinance prevented any potential customers from purchasing firearms within or near the county, where there are a reasonable number of gun stores already.119
+The court reviewed historical sources and held that the prospective sellers did not have a viable Second Amendment claim because they were unable to allege that the county's ordinance prevented any potential customers from purchasing firearms within or near the county, where there are a reasonable number of gun stores already.132